schwanbeck/YSMR/README.md

 	+ Set the logging level.
 Fallback value is 'debug'.
 	+ Accepts 'debug', 'info', 'warning', 'critical'.
 + verbose : False
-	+ When set to True the log-level is set to debug and logs additional debug messages.
+	+ When set to True the log-level is set to debug and additional debug messages will be logged.
 	+ Accepts 'True' or 'False'.

 ##### ADVANCED VIDEO SETTINGS
 + include luminosity in tracking calculation : False
-	+ When set to True, in addition to the x- and y-position of the bacteria, luminosity will be used as an additional dimension during tracking.
+	+ When set to True, in addition to the x- and y-position of the bacteria, luminosity will be used as an additional dimension for tracking.
 	+ Accepts 'True' or 'False'.
 + color filter : COLOR_BGR2GRAY
 	+ The colour filter conversion used by openCV.
 Should convert to a grey-scale image.